Search

 If you’re wondering whether you should use a Leitner Box instead of a spaced repetition app, as this scientific study shows, the software programs are based on the basic rules Leitner applied to index cards and using the boxes.

 Ultimately, it’s a personal decision whether you use digital cards and boxes or the “real” thing using pen and paper.
 As this study discusses, we simply don’t have enough research yet to make any hard and fast claims one way or another.
-But as the authors of this study suggest, “college students commonly use digital flashcards in a manner that only partially reflects evidence-based learning principles.”
+But as the authors of the study suggest, “college students commonly use digital flashcards in a manner that only partially reflects evidence-based learning principles.”

 This point is important: no matter what method you use, it’s important to use it thoroughly and completely.
 Half-efforts are unlikely to give you the full power of any accelerated learning technique.